WindowsMeosu/peppypedia/docs/content/en/peppypedia/peppypedia:supported_browsers.md

 * GNU IceCat
 * Any modern browser

-Note: on 12/25/2022, the ability to visit articles on this site under IE9 will be forbidden.
+Note: peppypedia on IE-8 and under does not handle well.